hashicorp/consul/website/source/docs/connect/observability.html.md

 entry's `config` section.

 ```
-Kind = "proxy-defaults"
+kind = "proxy-defaults"
-Name = "global"
+name = "global"
-Config {
+config {
    "envoy_dogstatsd_url": "udp://127.0.0.1:9125"
 }
 ```

+Find other possible metrics syncs in the [Connect Envoy documentation](/docs/connect/proxies/envoy.html#bootstrap-configuration).

 ### Service Protocol

-The [service protocol](/docs/agent/config_entries.html#protocol) is a documented value in the service configuration entry.
+You can specify the [service protocol](/docs/agent/config_entries.html#protocol) in the `service-defaults` configuration entry.
 You can override it in the [service registration](/docs/agent/services.html).
+By default, proxies only give you L4 metrics.
+This protocol allows proxies to handle requests at the right L7 protocol and emit richer L7 metrics.
+It also allows proxies to make per-request load balancing and routing decisions.

 ### Service Upstreams